Give Your Agents Persistent Memory in One Prompt

 SEAM is a local-first memory runtime for AI agents.
-Compile source into canonical MIRL records, persist in SQLite, derive retrieval indexes, and emit token-bounded context — through CLI, MCP, REST, and dashboard.
+It preserves source evidence, stores canonical records in SQLite, derives rebuildable retrieval indexes, and emits token-bounded context through CLI, MCP, REST, and the desktop dashboard.
+SEAM gives agents durable, source-linked memory.
+SQLite stays canonical while retrieval indexes stay rebuildable.

 bash — seam